afnanenayet/twitter-stream/docs/README.md

 processes a stream and converts each item into a sentiment analysis score and prints that to STDOUT, so you have a live view of scores as they come in.
 I implement a separate stream per keyword so we can evaluate each keyword concurrently as they come in.

-I was considering setting up a separate future/stream to print scores to STDOUT, but I don't think it'll take longer to print than it does to generate a sentiment score for a tweet.
+I also set up a separate task to handle printing values to STDOUT.
+I was worried that having different futures attempt to write to the console right after getting a sentiment score might introduce some lock contention, so I set up an MPSC queue for a separate task to ingest so that we could print to STDOUT without having to worry about locking STDOUT.

 ### Dependencies